 Meanwhile, the order of Beets which comes with fried ricotta, pickled fennel, smoked walnuts and dijon vin was a beautiful light option that is a good choice for anyone who is vegetarian or gluten free.

 On the vegetarian front, along with their bar burger there is also a vegan bbq tempeh burger so you don’t have to feel like a second class citizen with just this lovely, but admittedly not filling, salad.
-The only really filling food they offer on the menu are the two mentioned burgers and a ham and cheese sandwich, do the intention is to be a bar/lounge and not a place for a meal.
+The only really filling food they offer on the menu are the two mentioned burgers and a ham and cheese sandwich, so the intention is to be a bar/lounge and not a place for a meal.
+On certain days, you may even find music with a DJ and dancing on weekends and for special events.

 Jackknife Bar is open 3PM until 2AM, with happy hour from 4:30 to 6:30 PM everyday.
 There is no table service, you must order at the bar, but if you order food you will be given a number and they’ll bring your food to you.